-Exclusive - India likely to ease restrictions for foreign online retailers in July
+EXCLUSIVE - India likely to ease restrictions for foreign online retailers in July

 "The way the government is initiating discussion, it is very clear that they are extremely serious about it," said an executive with a global online retailer who was invited to a meeting two weeks ago between the government and foreign and domestic companies.

-Modi will eventually decide investment guidelines and the limits of foreign ownership in online retail, but the sources said the rules will be clearer than those the previous government put in place for foreign investment in the supermarket sector.
-That regulatory uncertainty had discouraged global chains from entering India.

-For example, the policy will apply across the country, and will not be left at the discretion of individual states, they said.
-Companies, however, will be required to source products locally and invest in the supply chain.

-An Amazon spokesperson in India said opening up the sector would be good for both consumers and Indian businesses, and spur infrastructure development.
-Peter Faricy, head of the company's global marketplaces, said India was a promising market.
+An Amazon spokesperson said opening up the sector would be good for consumers and Indian businesses and spur infrastructure development.

+Deepa Thomas, spokeswoman for eBay EBAY.O in India, said it was excited about the opportunity and believed in the need for a carefully calibrated approach to opening up the sector.

-"I can't speculate on what might happen going forward, but I can tell you that we're very pleased about the launch of the business so far out there," Faricy added.
+"I can't speculate on what might happen going forward, but I can tell you that we're very pleased about the launch of the business so far out there," Peter Faricy, Amazon's global head of marketplaces, said on Wednesday when asked about the potential impact of that change in India.

-Deepa Thomas, spokeswoman for eBay (EBAY.O) in India, said the e-tailer was also excited about the opportunity.

 CONSUMPTION-LED GROWTH